• Skip to primary navigation

 • Location – Where to deploy the private cloud

-• Resource Name – Name of your Private Cloud
+• Resource Name – Name of your private cloud

 • SKU – Node type used during deployment